Krzy-sztof/Parallel-on-AWS-StarCluster-/README.md

 * `starcluster start mycluster` - it starts a template cluster and calls it "mycluster"
 * `starcluster sshmaster mycluster` - with that I logged in as a master and it took me to Amazon serwers.

+When logged in, it is wise to use `qhost` command to check how many nodes there are opened and what are their names.

 ## Results
 The code itself is pretty simple.
 It is used to check probability of an event in a board game with dice.
 The code in "projects" checks which player won or if it was a draw